b-4her/Educational-Management-System/README.md

 ## Usage
 The usage part doesn't need to be explained.
 It's just a normal console project that users can run and sign up.
+**Note:** In some cases, the Control+C shortcut to navigate back to the previous page may not work properly, requiring multiple clicks.
+If you encounter this issue, try clicking it several times until it functions correctly.

 ## Technologies Used
 - Python